mrowe/mikerowecode.com/content/posts/2019/managing-a-splunk-dashboard-in-git.md

 draft: true
 ---

 Splunk dashboards are great!
-There's all sorts of useful insight you can gain for your system logs, and graphing them in convenient information "radiators" makes these insights more visible to your team.
+There's all sorts of useful insight you can gain from your system logs, and graphing them in convenient information "radiators" makes these insights more visible to your team.
 They do involve a lot of pointing-and-clicking though, and it makes me pretty nervous that all that fiddly work is sitting unmanaged in a web UI.

 Luckily, you don't have to live that way.
 Splunk provides a comprehensive REST API for many search- and data-related actions.
 It's kind of buried in the [documentation][] under "Knowledge", but the API contains an endpoint that allows you to GET and POST the XML definition of a dashboard: